top of page

 • Improving circulation in surrounding tissues

 Massage therapy may help relieve muscular tension that contributes to headache symptoms.
+It may be especially helpful when headaches are associated with stress, desk work, jaw tension, poor sleep posture, or persistent shoulder tightness.

 Book an Assessment